Electrical Earthing and Grounding system

-The process of transferring an instantaneous discharge of electrical energy directly into the ground using a low-resistance wire is known as electrical grounding.
-Electrical grounding is done by connecting the non-current part of the equipment or the neutral conductor of the power system to the ground.
+The process of transferring an instantaneous discharge of electrical energy directly into the ground using a low-resistance wire is known as electrical grounding system.
+Electrical Grounding system Training is done by connecting the non-current part of the equipment or the neutral conductor of the power system to the ground.
 Galvanized iron is mostly used for grounding.
 Grounding provides a simple path to leakage current.
 The short-circuit current of the device passes to the ground, which has zero potential.
 It thus protects the system and equipment from damage.
 Electrical equipment mainly consists of two current-carrying parts.

 For example, neutral earthing is provided in generators, transformers, motors, etc. Such type of earthing is provided to electrical equipment.
 The non-current part of the device, such as its metal frame, is connected to the ground by means of a conductive wire.
 If there is any fault in the device, the short circuit current will pass through the ground through the wire.
 Protect your system from damage.